mjit584/2019/content/pages/brothers-on-the-pitch/index.md

 Not only do the players laugh and joke with each other, but they also support each other.
 Velasquez has his job at the auto shop because Martínez recommended him.
 Without the recommendation, he would’ve still been working at a fast food restaurant or another entry level job.
 He definitely wouldn’t have been at Distripartes—he’s the only Venezuelan that works there.

 “I’m very grateful,” Velasquez said.
-“There are businesses that don’t hire Venezuelans because they think we come to rob, that we’re deadbeats and slackers.
+“There are jobs that don’t accept Venezuelans because they believe Venezuelans come to steal, that they’re lazy.
 I’ve been working hard and showing what Venezuelans are really about.
 Because I’m happy with my job, they’re happy with me as an employee.”

 {{< center-quote "pages/brothers-on-the-pitch" "pull-quote-alvaro" >}}